FinnWilkinson/Systems-and-Software-Securtiy-Project/README.md

 3. To see that backdoor connections are hidden, we can run any networking command: `netstat`, `who`, `last`, `w`, `ss` and our ip address or any ssh connections will be hidden
 4. opening the `/var/log/auth.log` file will not show evidence of our ssh connection once the rootkit has been loaded
 5. To demonstrate root access, our payload program calls the hooked `kill` syscall when making a bash script.
 Running `./payload` or `./payload root` will give us a root terminal.
 This can be confirmed by running `whoami`
 6. In order to demonstrate program hiding we have to options.
 First by running our `./payload` script in our `/rootkit/virus/` folder wil give us a bash terminal.
-Whilst running `ps` will show our payload process, if we ssh in again to the compromised VM and run `ps` from this terminal, we see that it is infact hidden.
+Whilst running `ps` or `top` will show our payload process, if we ssh in again to the compromised VM and run `ps` or `top` from this terminal, we see that it is infact hidden.
 Second, we can find a process ID using `ps` or `top`, and then execute `./payload hidepid $PID` and this will hide any process.

-small programs cant be seen in `top` as dont use enough cpu. can see hiding processes though using `ps`.
-Execute `sleep 120 &` for demo program as payload doesnt run long enough